craftcms/happy-lager/README.md

    - `vendor/*`
    - `web/cpresources/*`

-4. Create a new MySQL database called `happylager`, and import `happylager.sql` into it.
+5. Create a new MySQL database called `happylager`, and import `happylager.sql` into it.

-5. Fill in the proper MySQL credentials in `.env`.

-7. Create a new virtual host with the hostname `happylager.test` that points to the `happylager.test/web/` folder.
+6. Create a new virtual host with the hostname `happylager.test` that points to the `happylager.test/web/` folder.

-8. Edit your hosts file to resolve `happylager.dev` to `127.0.0.1`, if necessary.
+7. Edit your hosts file to resolve `happylager.dev` to `127.0.0.1`, if necessary.

 Now point your browser at `http://happylager.test`.
 You should see the Happy Lager homepage.